Renewables projects: Effective and efficient dispute management

 Joining relevant third parties to the proceedings, or seeking to consolidate a number of different proceedings, can bring about time and cost efficiencies and may make it easier to secure any relevant documents held by third parties.
 Certain institutional arbitration rules provide for joinder of third parties, almost automatically in certain circumstances, and so it is prudent to ensure you opt for the best rules when drafting your arbitration agreement.
 There might, however, be tactical advantages to keeping third parties, and claims by or against them, separate.

 All disputes run the risk of undermining the reputation of those involved.
 Parties may also be required to disclose trade secrets or commercially sensitive information in order finally to resolve a dispute.
-While arbitration proceedings are held in private in most jurisdictions, confidentiality of the proceedings (and any materials produced in them) is not guaranteed.
+While arbitration is typically a private process, confidentiality of the proceedings (and any materials produced in them) is not guaranteed.
 The underlying project documents may include confidentiality obligations, but these will rarely be sufficient to cover disclosure of the fact of a dispute or its subject matter.
 The agreed procedural rules and the law of the seat may also include provisions on confidentiality.
 However, it can be helpful also to negotiate express confidentiality obligations at the outset of any arbitral proceedings and to include those obligations in the Tribunal's procedural order.

 From the outset, it is helpful to consider what sort of meaningful relief is required; for example, do you need a declaration that a contractual clause has a certain meaning?
 Or an order that a party issue a certificate?
 Moreover, in order to give the decision requested, does the Tribunal first need to make a series of smaller decisions or calculations based on the evidence before it?
 It is important that the request for relief is formulated to give the appropriate mandate to the Tribunal.
 Parties should also be aware that the Tribunal might ask that the request for relief be revisited, either prior to, during or after the hearing.
 This can come as a surprise – particularly to those parties from common law jurisdictions who are new to arbitration.